jaguarj/Trivia-Game/README.md

 # Trivia-Game

-*"Trivia Game"* is, of course, a trivia game based off the traditional game *"Jeopardy"* but with a more *unusual* set of culture questions to keep players laughing and engaged.
+*"Trivia Game"* is, of course, a trivia game based off the traditional game *"Jeopardy"* where players can test their trivia knowledge.